Zaiton Ismail

-Zaiton binti Ismail is a Malaysian politician who served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Menteri Besar Hasni Mohammad from March 2020 to March 2022 and Member of the Johor State Legislative Assembly (MLA) for Sungai Balang from May 2013 to March 2022.
+Yang Berhormat Puan Hajah Zaiton binti Ismail (born 23 February 1957) is a Malaysian politician who served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Menteri Besar Hasni Mohammad from March 2020 to March 2022 and Member of the Johor State Legislative Assembly (MLA) for Sungai Balang from May 2013 to March 2022.
 She is a member and the Division Women's Chief of Muar of the United Malays National Organisation (UMNO), a component party of the ruling BN coalition.